Nico113/ios-lead-essentials-feed-store-challenge/README.md

 ### Comments and remarks you think other developers will find useful.

-CoreDataFeedStore as a concrete implementation of <FeedStore> protocol
+CoreDataFeedStore as a concrete implementation of -FeedStore- protocol

 ### The Dependency Diagram demonstrating the architecture of your solution.
 ![ArchitectureDiagram](./images/FeedStore-PersistanceModule.jpg)